MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Course Description/2 - Course Assessment.md

 ### Learning Skills

-The following Learning Skills descriptions will be used to help assess Learning Skills.
+The following descriptions will be used to help assess Learning Skills.

 _Responsibility_